London Gallery Weekend

 The personal data we collect includes:

-• your contact information such as your address, email address and telephone number;
+• Your contact information such as your name, email address, telephone number and address

-• information related to your attendance of, and interest in, London Gallery Weekend events;
+• Information related to your interest in, and attendance of London Gallery Weekend and our events

-•Information about you that you give us in person at our events.
+• Information you give to us in person at London Gallery Weekend or our events

 2. How we collect personal data

-•information you give to us when you visit a venue of London Gallery Weekend;
+• Information you give to us when you partake in one of our initiatives

 3. How we use personal data